omkero/ImGui-Crypto-Websocket/README.md

 Build the project using Visual Studio build system.

-Run the executable to launch the GUI and start tracking crypto prices.
+Run the executable to launch the App.

 ## End